 The hustle and bustle of everyday life sometimes can get in the way of our self-care, but it’s so important to take the time to do nice things for yourself every once in a while.
 And treating yourself doesn’t have to mean splurging on expensive spa treatments, luxury vacations or shopping sprees.
-If you want to make 2020 the year of a better, happier you, try these tips to treat yourself and have fun experiences on a budget.
+Try these tips to treat yourself and have fun experiences on a budget.

 Have an At-Home Spa Day